ibm-watson-data-lab/slack-analytics/slack-graph-database/README.md

 ### Generate the Slack graph model for your team

-  Run `build-slack-graph-model.js` to generate a Slack graph model file using the statistics files that you [generated earlier](https://github.com/ibm-cds-labs/slack-analytics/tree/master/slack-stats).
+  Run `build-slack-graph-model.js` to generate a Slack graph model file using the statistic files that you [generated earlier](https://github.com/ibm-cds-labs/slack-analytics/tree/master/slack-stats).

   ```
   $ node build-slack-graph-model.js -s </path/to/><slack-team-name>-stats.json -k </path/to/><slack-team-name>-keyword-stats.json -c </path/to/>channels.json -u </path/to/>users.json -n <slack-model-name>